ajpirzada/LinearRationalExpectationsModel/README.md

 Section 1 is where you setup the matrices that define your model i.e. G0, G1, $\Psi$, and $\Pi$.
 Note, however, the NK model defined above has two forward looking variables, $E_{t}x_{t+1}$ and $E_{t}\pi_{t+1}$.
 In contrast, the gensys algorithm only takes as input matrices associated with current and previous period variables, $y_{t}$ and $y_{t-1}$, and those associated with $\epsilon_{t}$ and $\eta_{t}$.

-To transform the model, you should define an auxiliary variable for each of the forward looking variables:
+To transform the model, you should start with defining an auxiliary variable for each of the forward looking variables:

 ```math
 z_{t}^{x} = E_{t}x_{t+1}